LeaVerou/rety/actions.md

 # Rety Actions

-Rety records your typing as a sequence of *actions* and creates a *script*.
+Rety records your typing as a sequence of *actions* and creates a *script*, which is a sequence of actions.
 These actions are just JSON objects and the *script* is an array of actions in order.
 Rety tries really hard to produce a script that is hand editable, so that you can go in and correct any mistakes you made during the recording without having to re-record yourself.